lidofinance/lido-dao/CONTRIBUTING.md

 ### Solidity Code

-- Must be autoformatted using Solhint
+- Must be auto-formatted using Solhint
 - Generally follows the [Official Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html), with some project-specific exceptions
 - When writing new contracts, refer to existing ones for project-specific conventions, naming patterns, and formatting

 ### TypeScript Code

-- Must be autoformatted using ESLint
+- Must be auto-formatted using ESLint
 - Follow patterns and conventions established in the existing codebase for tests and scripts

 ### Commit Messages